paulstraw/framer-placeholderClass/README.md

 Thanks to Paul Straw for creating ‚placem.at‘!

-Special thanks to Jordon Dobson.
+Special thanks to Jordan Dobson.

 #### Demo